 Lighting:

-First thing first, consider if you can move the plants.
+First things first, consider if you can move the plants.
 Find a place where they get proper Sunlight.
-Shift plants accordingly. can not shift flower plants inside home.
-If it is too cold and there’s no sunlight at all – you can use Grow Lights which provide the necessary light to the plants.
+Shift plants accordingly. can not shift flower plants inside the home.
+If it is too cold and there’s no sunlight at all, you can use Grow Lights, which provide the necessary light to the plants.

 Temperature